 What if executive directors don’t fulfill their duties?

 The board of directors can only take action against executive directors when they intentionally do something wrong or are very careless.

 The legal consequences might not be as serious for executive directors who are volunteers.

 Some federal and Quebec laws impose duties on executive directors.
 For example, federal and provincial tax laws require organizations to deduct tax from employees’ salaries.
 Executive directors must learn what their legal responsibilities are and even consult a professional if necessary.

 Some laws that impose duties on executive directors:

 - Immigration and Refugee Protection Act

-Who is responsible when a managing director’s decision harms someone?
+Who is responsible when an executive director’s decision harms someone?

-The organization, and not the directors, are responsible for the managing director’s actions.
+The organization, and not the directors, are responsible for the executive director’s actions.

-But managing directors who act in their own names or exceed their powers can be sued for the harm they caused.
+But executive directors who act in their own names or exceed their powers can be sued for the harm they caused.